jeff-luszcz/jeff-luszcz/README.md

 I'm available to speak on open source compliance and security topics.

-I'm interested in open source licensing and security, arduino, amateur radio and sdr
+I spend my programming time mostly on open source licensing and security tools, arduino, art and amateur radio/sdr these days.